Shedrack-Sunday/Conference-Page-Design/README.md

 ## Acknowledgments

 - The original design of this work is credited to `Chindy Shin`
->The Creative coon license is also credited to the designer and Behance.
+>The Creative coon license is also credited to [Chindy Shindy](https://www.behance.net/adagio07)

 ## 📝 License